MoSal/lossywav-for-posix/README.md

 functionality.

 None of the changes would be enabled at the preprocessing stage if _WIN32 is defined.
-Someone experienced in build systems can make a lot of improvements here.
+Also, using libfftw3 is enabled with a simple define at build time.

+Build-time checks and improvements are left for whoever is interested and experienced in that area.

-# How to Install
+# How to Build and Install
 A simple `Makefile` is offered.
-Besides the default(*all*) target, The following targets are available:
+Besides the default(*all*) target, The following targets are offered:

 * **optimized**: Add optimization flags as follows:
   * *CXXFLAGS*:  -march=native -Ofast -flto